-“Filmmaking isn’t just about visuals, it’s about storytelling and the emotions that need to be conveyed, said Senthil Kumar, DOP, Bahubali in a recent interview with Rajeev Masand.
+“Filmmaking isn’t just about visuals, it’s about storytelling and the emotions that need to be conveyed, said Senthil Kumar, DoP, Bahubali in a recent interview with Rajeev Masand.

 DOP Senthil Kumar, production designer Sabu Cyril, VFX designer V. Srinivas Mohan and costume designers Rama Rajamouli and Prashanthi Tipirneni worked with Rajamouli for 5 years straight and closed in on the big technology gap between western and Indian cinema.

-Although the visuals are often tad too much in your face, there’s no denying that the scenes play on a subconscious level of the audience.
-Here are some of the best scenes the film had to offer:
+Although the visuals are often tad much in your face, there’s no denying that the scenes play on a subconscious level of the audience.

 1. Shivu carrying the shiv lingam

-But how do you convey it to the audience in a way that feels grand and unbelievable at the same time?
+But how do you convey it to your audience in a way that feels grand and unbelievable at the same time?

-While most South Indian and Bollywood films rely on the tried and tested formula of the protagonist beating a hundred odd men at the same time, Rajamouli chose a different route.
+While most South Indian and Bollywood films rely on the tried-and-tested formula of the protagonist beating a hundred odd men at the same time, Rajamouli chose a different route.

 No words or action sequence could match up to how Rajamouli establishes his protagonist’s superhuman prowess.
 Both in terms of physicality and the emotional arc.

 2. Katappa killing Bahubali

 This will be etched as one of the most shocking and overwhelming moments in the Indian film history.

 3. Bhallaladeva taming the bison

 There isn’t a moment of hesitation, which confirms how much Bhallaladeva believes in his own destiny and strength to achieve what he wants.

 Rana Daggubatti’s heavy build against the big bison is the stuff of folk tales.

 4. Bahubali and Bhallaladeva fight

 And a slow motion shot of the protagonist and antagonist armed with spears ready to kill the other.

-Rajamouli orchestrates a jaw-dropping finale with this moment as the highlight of the fight.
+It’s a jaw-dropping finale with this moment as the highlight of the fight.

 5. Queen Sivagami and baby Bahubali’s coronation

-Queen Sivagami’s powerful personality towers in this moment where she declares Mahendra Bahubali as the rightful king of Mahishmati.
+Queen Sivagami’s (Ramya Krishnan) powerful personality towers in this moment as she declares Mahendra Bahubali the rightful king of Mahishmati.

-But Rajamouli turns it several shades darker as Queen Sivagami makes amends to the injustice she did to Amarendra Bahubali in her ignorance.
+But Rajamouli turns it several shades darker as the queen makes amends to the injustice she did to Amarendra Bahubali out of ignorance.

-Ramya Krishnan’s intensity is palpable as Rajamouli brings out all the big guns with lightning and fire in a display that evokes the loudest cheers in a packed theater.
+Krishnan’s intensity is palpable as Rajamouli brings out all the big guns with lightning and fire in a display that evokes the loudest cheers in a packed theater.